 Shrub for Mixed Drinks and Desserts

 I first thought of adding a vinegar element to cocktails when I learned about Haymaker’s Punch – a nutritious drink from colonial times made with apple cider vinegar and ginger.
 Vinegar adds an interesting “zing” to mixed drinks, with or without alcohol.
-Shrubs make amazing non-alcoholic cocktails.
-When I make a shrub for a cocktail, I always use equal parts sugar, vinegar, and flavor.
+For this reason, shrub makes amazing non-alcoholic cocktails.
+When I make a shrub for a cocktail, I always use equal parts sugar, vinegar, and fruit.
 For every cup of fruit I add, I also add a cup of sugar and a cup of vinegar.
 This ratio results in a super concentrated and sweet shrub, which is perfect for mixing into drinks.

 The possibilities are endless when it comes to how you make and use your shrubs.
 For more ideas and to see what I’m currently working on, follow me on Instagram @ladybeerdrinker!